description: >- Reference : https://github.com/0xsyr0/Awesome-Cybersecurity-Handbooks/blob/main/handbooks/10_post_exploitation.md

 https://blog.netwrix.com/2022/09/29/resource-based-constrained-delegation-abuse/

-is told what resources it can delegate authentications to. - In
+• In unconstrained and constrained Kerberos delegation, a computer/user is told what resources it can delegate authentications to.

 Prerequisites

-attribute with a computer account that will be controlled. - Know a
+• Populate the msDS-AllowedToActOnBehalfOfOtherIdentity attribute with a computer account that will be controlled.

-set on the object to gain access. - Create a new
+• Know a SPN set on the object to gain access.

 Kerberoasting